karoly-gergely/deutsche-tkm-rag/README.md

 ### Import Errors

+If you encounter import errors:
+1. Ensure `PYTHONPATH` is set to the project root directory (see Installation step 4)
-If you encounter import errors, ensure you're running from the project root and the virtual environment is activated.
+2. Ensure you're running from the project root
+3. Ensure the virtual environment is activated (or use `poetry run`)
+4. Verify dependencies are installed: `poetry install`

 ### ChromaDB Issues